apalache-mc/apalache/CONTRIBUTING.md

 ### Prepare the release

+- [ ] Create a new feature branch, `release-l.m.n` and check it out
 - [ ] Update [CHANGES.md](./CHANGES.md), adding the heading `## l.m.n` over the
       unreleased changes.
 - [ ] Copy this section into a new file named `./script/release-l.m.n.txt`
 - [ ] Mark the version as RELEASE via `mvn versions:set -DnewVersion=l.m.n-RELEASE`
-- [ ] Commit the changes: `git add . && git commit -m "Prepare for release l.m."`
+- [ ] Commit the changes: `git add . && git commit -m "Prepare for release l.m.n"`
+- [ ] Open a PR merging the feature branch into `develop`.
+Get it merged.
 - [ ] Open a PR to merge `unstable` into `master`, titling it `Release l.m.n`

 ### Cut the release